RPT-Fitch Maintains Northern Ireland Electricity's Senior Unsecured Rating on RWN

 - An affirmation on NIE’s senior unsecured rating would be considered if the decision by the CC on the FD, together with NIE’s new business plan for RP5, leads to comfortably stronger credit metrics than those indicated in the negative rating triggers.

-As at 31 December 2013, NIE had GBP32m in cash and cash equivalents and undrawn committed revolving credit facilities of GBP60m maturing in 2015, which are provided by ESB.
+As at 30 September 2013, NIE had GBP49.1m in cash and cash equivalents and undrawn committed revolving credit facilities of GBP60m maturing in 2015, which are provided by ESB.
 This is sufficient to cover short-term funding needs.

 Northern Ireland Electricity Limited